eyeri91/Kimchi-Sign-Up-Form/README.md

 \# [Sign up to get latest news of MKBY !](https://eyeri91.github.io/Kimchi-Sign-Up-Form/)

-**_Kimchi sign up form_** is a form for the imaginary web site called "My kimchi is better than yours" where they sell various kinds of Kimchi, which is a traditional Korean dish.
+**_Kimchi sign up form_** is a form for the imaginary web site called "My kimchi is better than yours" where they sell various kinds of Kimchi and Korean dishes.

 ## Learning outcomes.